Retirement Living Hub

 Digital Decluttering: Preserving Memories in a New Way

-Downsizing extends beyond physical items.
-Our digital lives, filled with photos, documents, and emails, also require attention.
-Digital decluttering allows you to preserve precious memories without consuming physical space.
+Downsizing, as I see it, extends beyond just the physical items.
+Our digital lives – filled with photos, documents, and emails – also require a methodical approach.
+Digital decluttering allows you to preserve precious memories without consuming any physical space, which is a major win in my book.

 • Photos: Consolidate digital photos from various devices and cloud services.
 Delete duplicates and blurry images.
 Organize remaining photos into logical folders or albums.
 Consider creating digital photo books or slideshows to share and enjoy.